zer0origin/pdf-web-service/readme.md

 if you need to kill a process already running use ``lsof -i tcp:8080 | grep -o -E '[0-9]{4,}' | xargs kill -9``

-> ⚠️ Note: This service depends on internal services (`pdf-api-service`, `pdf-data-service`) and will require them to be running for full functionality.
+> ⚠️ Note: This service depends on internal services (`pdf-api-service`, `pdf-data-service`) and will require them, as well as `keycloak` and `postgres` to be running for the web app to function.

 ## Functionality
 ## User Management